alteregodev/dirbuster/README.md

 ## Options

-Use "--timeout" to set timeout
-Use "--extensions" to set extensions
+Use "--timeout" to set timeout, use "--extensions" to set extensions